 I’m not saying Cutting Weight is Always Bad

 I realize that youth wrestlers cutting weight is a personal decision that a wrestling parent faces.
 There are times when this is ok.
 It really depends on the child.
 If the child is mature enough to lose weight then, then do so within reason.
+I would recommend that you plan a wrestling diet that your kid can live with.
 If you have to yell at your kid to watch what he eats, then it is safe to say your child is probably not mature enough to pull weight off.

 If you and your Child Decide to Cut Weight